 - Use privacy settings in your browser.
 You can set it to block or alert you about cookies.

-- Clear your cookies regularly.
-This removes old data stored in your browser.
+- Clear your cookies regularly to remove old data stored in your browser.

 - Only accept necessary cookies.
 Many sites let you choose which types of cookies to allow.